Bio, Making my work, Resume > Making my work

 —many tools (such as natural sponges, cotton swabs and balls, rubber spatulas, metal scrapers, plastic brushes, wooden shapers, knives, sand paper, brushes, liquid droppers, and air blowers).

-To affix the elements to the substrate paper, I use acrylic matte medium.
+To affix an element to the substrate paper, I use acrylic matte medium.
 To create organic transitions between the elements’ edges and between the elements and the substrate, I use acrylic molding paste.
 The molding paste has considerable body, which I can use to add a variety of textures.
 To match the molding paste (which is white) to the surrounding areas and to further develop the piece, I use acrylic gouache.
 It works well for these purposes because it is matte (like the other media I use); its varying degrees of opacity allow for many different effects; and it can be applied in many impermeable layers.
 I may go through this sequence of steps (affixing/transitioning/developing) more than once in various areas of the work.
 Often, elements that seemed important in the beginning of a piece wind up completely covered by other elements or acrylic gouache.

 I apply etching ink to a flat, rectangular metal plate using a wide variety of materials.
 When I am satisfied with the image I have created, I place a dampened sheet of paper over the plate then run it through an etching press.
 This transfers the ink to the paper.
 As only one image is created, the process is called monotype.
 I often work in series of a particular place: Hawaiian waterfalls, oceans, and mountains; Bear Creek in Ashland, Oregon; the peach tree shadows on our garden fence; Central Park ponds, lakes, and trees; Chinese Scholar Rocks; clouds seen in our neighborhood and in Holland.
 While the size of my press limits me to a maximum paper size of 23x12 inches, I sometimes make multiple-panel pieces to increase the scale and engage in more complex compositions.

-To learn how to make books, I took a course from Barbara Mauriello at the Center for Books Arts in New York City.
+To learn how to make books, I took a course with Barbara Mauriello at the Center for Books Arts in New York City.
 We learned to make many different types of books using a variety of papers, book-fabrics and book-boards joined by folding, pasting, sewing, and taping.